magogate/SQL-2019-Active-Active-Cluster/README.md

     9. Install

 5. Validation of SQL Server failover cluster
     1. Validate the ownership of LUNs / Disks - its not mandatory
-    2. Check blog - https://www.brentozar.com/archive/2012/02/introduction-sql-server-clusters/ to understand the problem
-    3. Create a Dummy database and create a table in that.
+    2. Create a Dummy database and create a table in that.
 Run a sql query to validate the data
-    4. Turn off one node
+    3. Turn off one node
-    5. You should still be able to connect to SQL Server from 2nd node and execute same query
+    4. You should still be able to connect to SQL Server from 2nd node and execute same query